WDRshadow/ITRL-Convert/README.md

 make
 ```

-You can find the binary file `rcve-hmi` in the `build` directory.
+You can find the binary file `rcve_stream` in the `build` directory.

 # Run the video stream

 First prepare the video devices for receiving the processed video.
 To do this, run the v4l2 script:
 ```
-sudo ./init_v4l2.sh
+./init_v4l2.sh
 ```

-Then, you can start streaming video to the first video device by running the binary built in the previous step with
+Then, you can start streaming video to the first video device by running the binary built in the previous step in `build` folder with
 ```
-sudo ./rcve_stream
+./rcve_stream
 ```

 Now the stream is available on `/dev/video16`.
 If you want to view it, open a new terminal and run